q3769/conseq4j/README.md

 scheduling.
 The sequencing capability of the conseq4j API will be rendered moot if there is no definitive submission order in the first place.

-Once some submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
-Although having no control or guarantee over how task submissions are scheduled, conseq4j does guarantee "fair" execution order after tasks are submitted to it: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.
+Second, once whatever submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
+Although having no control over how task submissions are scheduled, conseq4j does guarantee a "fair" execution order after tasks are submitted: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.

 In other words, see the TL;DR above.